sidsappal2/qaBot/README.md

   - Removes HTML tags, URLs, special characters, and extra spaces.
   - Converts text to uppercase for consistent processing.
 - **Use Case**: Ensures input consistency and prevents redundant calls to the language model.
 ---

+## Areas for Improvement

+1. **Scalability**:
+    - Current SQLite implementation may not scale for high-traffic use cases.
+    - Consider migrating to a distributed database like PostgreSQL or MongoDB.

+2. **Error Handling**:
+    - Add more robust error handling for edge cases, such as invalid URLs or API failures.

+3. **UI/UX Enhancements**:
+    - Improve the user interface for better navigation and responsiveness.
+    - Add visualizations for query insights and analytics.

+4. **Testing**:
+    - Implement unit and integration tests to ensure code reliability and maintainability.

+---

+## Future Additions

+1. **Authentication**:
+    - Introduce user authentication to personalize history and settings.

+2. **Advanced Analytics**:
+    - Add dashboards for analyzing usage patterns and system performance.

+3. **Multi-LLM Support**:
+    - Allow users to choose between multiple language models dynamically.

+4. **Feedback Loop**:
+    - Enable users to provide feedback on answers to refine the model.

+---

+---
 # QA Bot Evaluation Framework